Gauss's Law Calculator

 What is electric flux?

-Electric flux is a measure of the electric field passing through a given surface.
-It represents how much electric field 'flows' through the surface and is measured in N·m²/C. The flux depends on the field strength, surface area, and the angle between field lines and the surface.
+Electric flux (ϕ) is a measure of the number of electric field lines passing through a given surface.
+It depends on the electric field strength, the area of the surface, and the angle between the field lines and the surface normal.
+A larger charge or a larger surface area results in greater flux.

-No, according to Gauss's law, the electric flux through any closed surface depends only on the total charge enclosed within that surface, not on the shape or size of the surface.
-Different shaped surfaces enclosing the same charge will have the same total flux.
+No — according to Gauss's Law, the total electric flux through a closed surface depends only on the net charge enclosed inside it, not on the shape or size of the surface.
+Whether you use a sphere, a cube, or any other closed surface, the flux remains ϕ = Q / ε₀ as long as the enclosed charge is the same.

-Is electric flux a scalar or vector quantity?
+Is electric flux a scalar or a vector quantity?